zbaakez/producer-consumer-azure-demo/README.md

 Feel free to play around (as long as this is online).

 ## What's (could be) next? / Lessons Learned
-A lot of manual steps are needed -> CI/CD (with GitHub Actions,...).
+A lot of manual steps are needed -> CI/CD (with GitHub Actions,...) and configuration files should be used to avoid this.

 Azure Container Apps seem powerful but a new thing to learn, maybe an AKS Cluster would have been fine.
 But the setup of the services with Container Apps worked without big problems for this example.